The history of Bergen-Belsen

 April/May 1945

-Burial of more than 20,000 victims of the Bergen-Belsen concentration camp in mass graves.
-Transfer of almost 29,000 survivors from the concentration camp to an emergency hospital set up by the British in the former military barracks.
-The survivors are given the status of "Displaced Persons" (DPs).
+More than 20,000 victims of the Bergen-Belsen concentration camp are buried in mass graves.
+Nearly 29,000 survivors are moved from the former concentration camp to an emergency hospital set up by the British in the former Wehrmacht barracks.
+The survivors are given the status of Displaced Persons (DPs).

 June to October 1945

-The emergency hospital becomes a Displaced Persons Camp, which is soon divided into a Polish and a Jewish DP camp.
+The emergency hospital becomes a Displaced Persons camp which is soon divided into a Polish and a Jewish DP camp.

 September to November 1945